 - Arbitration on workmanship, delays and budget with main contractor

 How much do construction contract disputes cost?

 There is quite a wide range in costs, as it depends on the value, complexity and other party’s actions.
 The following costs are estimates only and do not include disbursements such as Court Fees, Experts or Barristers costs.
 You will be given a bespoke estimate or fixed fee when we discuss your case.

-A Letter of Claim in a building dispute is likely to cost between £150-1000 plus VAT.
+Initial advice from Steven and a Letter of Claim in a building dispute is likely to cost between £1000-2000 plus VAT.